 Different approaches to product localization

 There are two main approaches to localization: waterfall and agile, with continuous localization being the latter’s ultimate form.

-The waterfall approach to product localization
+The waterfall approach

 The waterfall approach to localization is the more traditional of the two.
 In this model, all of the content for a product or service is translated before it is released in any market.

 This can be a time-consuming and expensive process, and it’s also not popular among newer, agile development teams.
 However, it does have the advantage of ensuring that all of the content is properly localized before it goes live.

 If you choose to go with a waterfall approach, it’s important to start planning for localization early on in the development process.
 This will give you enough time to get all of the content translated and ensure that it meets the localization requirements for each market.

 The agile approach to localization is a more modern and flexible one.
 In this model, content is released in small batches as it is translated.
 This means that you can get your product or service to market faster, as you don’t have to wait for all of the content to be translated before you launch.

 Agile localization also allows you to be more responsive to changes in the market.
 If something extraordinary happens, you can quickly adapt your localization strategy based on feedback from users.